The broken gold chain sitting in your bathroom drawer. The bent ring from a marriage that ended years ago.

 We show you the math.
 Price per gram at your karat, times the weight, times our purchase percentage.
 No mystery.

-You can say no. There's never an obligation to sell.
 If you don't like the price, take your jewelry back and walk out.
 We'd rather you leave satisfied than push you into a transaction you're not sure about.

 Why gold is still worth selling right now

-Gold has dropped about 19% from its 2026 high, which sounds bad until you remember it was trading at $3,023 a year ago.
-At $4,435, it's still up 47% year-over-year.
+Gold has pulled back from its 2026 high, which sounds bad until you remember how much lower it was trading a year ago.
+At current prices, it's still up sharply year-over-year.
 That's not a bad market to be selling in.

 The volatility is real though.
-The Iran war, U.S. troop deployments, oil prices up 75% for the year, and the Fed holding rates steady while projecting higher inflation have all pushed gold around in ways that are hard to predict.
-It hit $5,477.
-It briefly dipped below $4,300 yesterday.
-Nobody knows where it goes from here.
+The Iran war, U.S. troop deployments, higher oil prices, and the Fed holding rates steady while projecting higher inflation have all pushed gold around in ways that are hard to predict.

 Bring it all in

-Dig out the junk drawer.
-Check the medicine cabinet.
 Look in the box from when you cleaned out a relative's house.
 Bring whatever you've got, broken or not, and we'll look at all of it.

 - East Brunswick: 111 Main St Suite 9 | (732) 898-6565